leonardofaria/dotfiles/README.md

 ### iTerm 2

-Open Preferences and in General, check: "Load Preferences from a custom folder or URL".
+- Open Preferences and in General, check: "Load Preferences from a custom folder or URL".
 Point the folder to `macos` - There is a file there called `com.googlecode.iterm2.plist` with all setup.
+- Import the file `macos/github-light-default.itermcolors` to get the GitHub colour scheme.
+### VS Code

+Use the Sync Settings feature to restore settings from a different computer.

+### Chrome

+Log in with a Google account to restore bookmarks, extensions, etc.